Boundary-Centric Clip-Budgeted Active Learning for Temporal Action Segmentation: Methodology

 \subsection{Training and Active Learning Loop}

 After querying, we add the selected clips to the labeled set and update the segmentation model under sparse supervision.
 For a partially annotated clip $j$, the model processes the clip features $\{\mathbf{x}^{(j)}_t\}_{t\in I^{(j)}_k}$ and outputs per-frame class posteriors $\{\mathbf{p}^{(j)}_t\}_{t\in I^{(j)}_k}$ with $\mathbf{p}^{(j)}_t\in\mathbb{R}^C$.
-Supervision is applied only at the annotated boundary frame(s) within the clip; all other frames provide temporal context but incur no label loss.
+Supervision is applied only to the queried boundary frame(s), while the remaining clip frames are used as unlabeled temporal context.
 The training objective is the cross-entropy averaged over labeled frames in $\Omega_L$:

-where each element $(i,t)\in\Omega_L$ indicates that frame $t$ of video $\mathbf{X}^{(i)}$ has an annotation $y_t^{(i)}$
+where each element $(i,t)\in\Omega_L$ indicates that frame $t$ of video $\mathbf{X}^{(i)}$ has an annotation $y_t^{(i)}$.

-Alg.~\ref{alg:active_learning} provides an overview of the proposed AL pipeline.
-We bootstrap training by initializing $\mathcal{D}_L$ with a small set of randomly sampled, parially annotated videos, and define the unlabeled pool as $\mathcal{D}_U=\mathcal{D}_{\text{train}}\setminus\mathcal{D}_L$.
-At each AL round, we optimize the model on the current labeled set using Eq.~\eqref{eq:total_loss} and evaluate on $\mathcal{D}_{\text{test}}$.
-Provided that the remaining labeled-frame budget permits, we construct a query batch $\mathcal{S}_{\text{query}}\subset\mathcal{D}_U$ via the video-level uncertainty criterion (Sec.~\ref{sec:video_selection}).
-For each queried video, we first identify candidate boundaries, assign each candidate a score according to Eq.~\eqref{eq:boundary_score}, and retain the top-$K$ boundaries following Sec.~\ref{sec:clip_selection}.
-We then solicit annotations only at these boundary frames, append the resulting indices to $\Omega_L$, and transfer the queried videos from $\mathcal{D}_U$ to $\mathcal{D}_L$ with sparse supervision.
-We iterate this procedure until the labeled-frame budget $B$ is depleted or $\mathcal{D}_U$ is exhausted.
+Alg.~\ref{alg:active_learning} summarizes the complete AL procedure.
+We initialize $D_L$ with a small randomly sampled subset and define $D_U = D_{train} \setminus D_L$.
+At each round, the model is trained using Eq.~\eqref{eq:total_loss}, videos are selected according to (Sec.~\ref{sec:video_selection}), and candidate boundaries are scored using Eq.~\eqref{eq:boundary_score}, with the top-K boundaries queried for annotation.
+Newly labeled boundary indices are added to $\Omega_L$, and the process repeats until the labeling budget $B$ is exhausted or no unlabeled videos remain.